aidandenlinger/SnapchatMemoriesCaptionAdder/README.md

 so make sure you have enough space!)
 Alternatively, use the `--output` flag to provide a different location to dump the photos.

+> **Warning**
+> If your captions are important to you, double check the final result against
+> the photos in the Snapchat app!
+I found that the memories export did not
+> include overlays/captions from some of my photos in 2017-2018.
+So check the
+> final photos to make sure captions are there.
+If they aren't, you may need
+> to download those impacted photos/videos directly from the Snapchat app.
+> The majority of photos were successfully exported with all their captions.

 Note: The timezone applied to the photos is set by your computer's local timezone!
 I'm open to any PRs to improve this (see below), but for a quick hack you can set the default timezone in SnapchatMemoriesMetadataAdder/adder.py